Struggling to Eat Your Five-a-Day? Here are some Simple Tips

 There are a number of reasons why people are not eating enough fruit and veg.
 The cost of fresh fruit and vegetables is often cited as one reason why people are struggling, while many also say they don’t understand what constitutes one of your five-a-day.

 With that in mind, here are some simple tips to make it easier for everyone to eat more fruit and veg.
+Here are a few tips that can help you eat your five-a-day:

 1. Cook with plenty of tinned tomatoes